thezeroalpha/thezeroalpha.github.io/_posts/2019-08-02-toggle-dark-mode-with-a-single-shortcut-on-macos.md

 Also, create symbolic links (or aliases) to those pictures, and name them 'dark' and 'light' respectively.
 Once you're done, you should have two files: ~/Pictures/Backgrounds/dark.jpg and ~/Pictures/Backgrounds/light.jpg.
 These point to the dark theme and light theme backgrounds respectively.
+I'll be using these file paths in code examples, but they should be changed to fit your system.

 If you're using Vim and you want to switch color schemes, also make sure you have those prepared and saved in ~/.vim/colors/.